MyGet/MyGetDocs/Docs.Site/Docs/Reference/Symbols.markdown

     ```msbuild MyPackage.csproj /t:pack /p:IncludeSymbols=true /p:SymbolPackageFormat=snupkg```

+If you're using the NuGet.exe., you can use the following commands to create a .snupkg file in addition to the .nupkg file by specifying in the .csproj or .nuspec file, including the `-Symbols` option:

+    nuget pack MyPackage.nuspec -Symbols -SymbolPackageFormat snupkg

+    nuget pack MyPackage.csproj -Symbols -SymbolPackageFormat snupkg

-### Legacy .symbol.nupkg format
+### Legacy .symbols.nupkg format
-Using the `nuget pack` command, you can create a legacy .symbols.nupkg file with the `-symbols` option. *Legacy symbols packages must contain both the .dll and .pdb file, together with the source files*.
+Using the `nuget pack` command, you can create a legacy .symbols.nupkg file with the `-Symbols` option. *Legacy symbols packages must contain both the .dll and .pdb file, together with the source files*.

-Check the NuGet documentation for new <a href="https://docs.microsoft.com/en-us/nuget/create-packages/symbol-packages-snupkg" target="_blank">.snupkg</a> symbols or legacy <a href="https://docs.microsoft.com/en-us/nuget/create-packages/symbol-packages" target="_blank">.symbol.nupkg</a> symbols for more information and an example of a .nuspec file.
+Check the NuGet documentation for new <a href="https://docs.microsoft.com/en-us/nuget/create-packages/symbol-packages-snupkg" target="_blank">.snupkg</a> symbols or legacy <a href="https://docs.microsoft.com/en-us/nuget/create-packages/symbol-packages" target="_blank">.symbols.nupkg</a> symbols for more information and an example of a .nuspec file.

 ## Pushing symbols packages to MyGet

 When working with [NuGet.org](https://www.nuget.org), the NuGet client automatically recognizes symbols packages and pushes them to NuGet server if they are in the new .snupkg format, or the default SymbolSource feed if they are legacy .symbols.nupkg packages.
 Since we want to ensure our packages end up on our own feed and securely host debugger symbols, we must explicitly push symbols to the MyGet symbol server.

 ### New .snupkg format
-The publish workflow to publish the SamplePackage.1.0.0.nupkg to a MyGet feed with new .snupkg symbols depends on whether your NuGet package and symbol package are located in the same folder.
+The publish workflow to publish the SamplePackage.1.0.0.nupkg to a MyGet feed with new .snupkg symbols depends on whether your NuGet package and symbol package are located in the same folder (replace the GUID with your MyGet API key).

 a) If .nupkg and .snupkg packages are in the same folder, you only need to us `push` command for nupkg (we will detect the .snupkg and push it for you):